cern-eos/eos/doc/releases/beryl-release.rst

 - use correct lock type (write) for merge,attr:set calls
 - resolve locking issue when new SpaceQuota objects have to be created
-- implement a fast and successfull shutdown procedure for the MGM
+- implement a fast and successful shutdown procedure for the MGM
-- implement saveguard for the manager name configurationi in FSTs
+- implement saveguard for the manager name configuration in FSTs

 ``V0.3.117 Aquamarine``
 =======================